 I live in Minnesota—home of the Post-it Notes and sub-freezing temperatures for about half the year.
-I’m a coffee addict, and a big believer in the power of a topknot, black leggings—and Jesus, of course.
+I’m a coffee addict, and a big believer in the power of a topknot, comfy leggings—and Jesus, of course.

 When I’m not in the office—or working from my front porch—you can find me doing backflips on the trampoline with my little gymnasts or going on a long walk for some daily zen time.

 Taking you step-by-step through my signature process of starting your boutique-style business in a profitable way.